-Stockpiling 101: How to Build a Stockpile to Save Money
+Stockpiling 101: How to Save Money with a Stockpile

-For many, the word “stockpiling” means buying lots of bottled water, batteries, and canned food in preparation for a snow storm or natural disaster.
+For many, building a stockpile means buying lots of bottled water, batteries, and canned food in preparation for a snow storm or natural disaster.
 For couponers, it means never having to pay full price again.

 stock·pile – A supply stored for future use, usually carefully accrued and maintained.